vikasakankshasharma-jpg/team4job/README.md

     *   **AI Feature:** A "AI Bid Assistant" button helps installers craft an effective cover letter based on the job description and their own skills.
 4.  **Awarding (Job Giver):**
     *   After the deadline, the Job Giver reviews all bids.
-    *   They award the job to one installer.
+    *   They award the job to one installer. **Note:** At this stage, a real application would integrate a payment gateway.
+The Job Giver would fund the project amount, which is held securely until the job is complete.
 5.  **Acceptance (Installer):**
     *   The awarded installer has 24 hours to accept or decline the job.
     *   If accepted, the job status changes to "In Progress".
 6.  **Job Completion:**
     *   The Job Giver has a 6-digit "Completion OTP".
-    *   Once the work is done, the installer enters this OTP to mark the job "Completed".
+    *   Once the work is done, the installer enters this OTP to mark the job "Completed". **Note:** This action would trigger the payment gateway to release the funds to the installer.

 ### Other Key Features
 *   **Secure Payments:** A placeholder for a secure payment system (e.g., Razorpay, Cashfree) will be integrated.
 Payments are processed upon job completion, ensuring trust for both parties.
+For this platform, Cashfree is the recommended provider due to its strong KYC verification tools and marketplace-friendly payment-splitting features.
 *   **Reputation System (Installers):** A points-based system.
 Installers earn points for completed jobs and good ratings, advancing through tiers (Bronze, Silver, Gold, Platinum).
 *   **Dispute Resolution:** A system for Job Givers or Installers to raise a "Job Dispute" on a project.
 Admins can review the dispute thread and mark it as resolved.
 *   **Admin Dashboard:** A separate interface for Admins to view all users, all jobs, and manage disputes, coupons, and a platform blacklist.